HardMax71/Integr8sCode/backend/docs/dead-letter-queue.md

 ## How It Works in Our System

 The DLQ implementation in Integr8sCode follows a producer-agnostic pattern.
-This means consumers don't directly know about or depend on the DLQ infrastructure - they just report errors through callbacks.
+Producers can route failed events to the DLQ; a dedicated DLQ manager/processor consumes DLQ messages, persists them, and applies retry/discard policies.
 Here's how the pieces fit together:

 ### The Producer Side